AnthonyZ71/triple_5.25_to_four_3.5_hdd_cage/README.md

 Note that the number of perimeters is increased from 2 to 3 to ensure that the pin of the rail is solid.
 Check the result of slicing the rail, you only need enough perimeters to ensure a solid pin.

+## Optional test print
+The cage-test.stl doesn't need to be printed at all unless you want to test the tolerances with your printer before committing to a full print.
+The components of the test print are all oriented as they would be printed individually, and allows validation of size / spacing of the print before committing the time to print all of the components.
+The parts of the test print are:
+- A single full channel and rail to allow validation that the rail slides easily and locks into the cage.
+- A single fan shroud mounting pin to ensure that it will connect the front of the case to the fan shroud
+- A slice of the cage to validate that it will slide into the bay openings for your computer
+- A small portion of the fan shroud to ensure that the mounting pin will connect the shroud to the front of the cage.  (note that it is ok that the pin spins in the mounting holes.
+Once all four pins lock the shroud to the full cage, it prevents movement.)

 # My Equipment
 - Prusa MK3